tiljrd/MicroHack/README.md

 # MicroHack
 MicroHack 02/11/2019

 This repository includes two projects created at the Microhack at the University of Southampton: A Door lock system and an online snake game.
+The first place was achieved.

+The team members were: Bogdan Furtuna, Robin Jones, Radu Popescu, Timothy Stevens, Til Jordan

 # Door system: